-All cases judged by either the reporting medically qualified professional or the Sponsor as having a reasonable suspected causal relationship to the trial medication qualify as adverse reactions.
-Adverse Events of Special Interest (AESI) Adverse events identified as being of particular relevance to the IMP's.
-These will also reported as an SAE, if meeting SAE criteria (e.g. hospitalisation) Serious Adverse Event (SAE) A serious adverse event is any untoward medical occurrence that: Results in death Is life-threatening Requires inpatient hospitalisation or prolongation of existing hospitalisation Results in persistent or significant disability/incapacity Consists of a congenital anomaly or birth defect Other 'important medical events' may also be considered a serious adverse event when, based upon appropriate medical judgement, the event may jeopardise the participant and may require medical or surgical intervention to prevent one of the outcomes listed above.
+T A serious adverse event is any untoward medical occurrence that: Results in death Is life-threatening • Requires inpatient hospitalisation or prolongation of existing hospitalisation Results in persistent or significant disability/incapacity Serious Adverse Event Consists of a congenital anomaly or birth defect (SAE) Other 'important medical events' may also be considered a serious () adverse event when, based upon appropriate medical judgement, the event may jeopardise the participant and may require medical or surgical intervention to prevent one of the outcomes listed above.
 NOTE: The term "life-threatening" in the definition of "serious" refers to an event in which the participant was at risk of death at the time of the event; it does not refer to an event which hypothetically might have caused death if it were more severe.
-Serious Adverse Reaction (SAR) An adverse event that is both serious and, in the opinion of the reporting Investigator, believed with reasonable probability to be due to one of the trial treatments, based on the information provided.
-Suspected Unexpected Serious Adverse Reaction (SUSAR) A serious adverse reaction, the nature and severity of which is not consistent with the Reference Safety Information for the medicinal product in question set out: • In the case of a product with a marketing authorisation, in the approved summary of product characteristics (SmPC) for that product

-In the case of any other investigational medicinal product, in the approved investigator's brochure (IB) relating to the trial in question
+Serious Adverse Reaction An adverse event that is both serious and, in the opinion of the (SAR) reporting Investigator, believed with reasonable probability to be due to one of the trial treatments, based on the information provided.
+A serious adverse reaction, the nature and severity of which is not consistent with the Reference Safety Information for the medicinal product in question set out: Suspected Unexpected • In the case of a product with a marketing authorisation, in the Serious Adverse Reaction approved summary of product characteristics (SmPC) for that (SUSAR) product • In the case of any other investigational medicinal product, in the approved investigator's brochure (IB) relating to the trial in question of a specific event, which may be of relatively minor medical significance.

-NB: to avoid confusion or misunderstanding of the difference between the terms "serious" and "severe", the following note of clarification is provided: "Severe" is often used to describe intensity of a specific event, which may be of relatively minor medical significance.
 "Seriousness" is the regulatory definition supplied above.

+NB: to avoid confusion or misunderstanding of the difference between the terms "serious" and "severe", the following note of clarification is provided: "Severe" is often used to describe intensity